ilBares/vue_introduction/README.md

 # Vue js
 Data and DOM are linked and everything is reactive.
-__Rectivity__ meas that Vue automatically tracks JavaScript state changes and efficiently updates the DOM when changes happan.
+__Rectivity__ meas that Vue automatically tracks JavaScript state changes and efficiently updates the DOM when changes happand.
 The Vue framework uses Shadow DOM that allows hidden DOM trees to be attached to elements in the regular DOM tree.
+Vue tries to render elements as efficiently as possible, often re-using them instead of rendering from scratch.
+You can controll Reusable Elements with ``` key ```.

 ## Directives
 Directives are special attributes provided by Vue and they apply special reactive behavior to the rendered DOM.